- The digital transformation in travel industry

 eCommerce has altered the buying habits of consumers and the selling methods of businesses.
-Digitalization in the travel industry moves faster than ever before.
+Digital transformation in travel industry moves faster than ever before.
 To succeed in the 21st century, you need to move at speed and focus on what your customer actually wants, not what you think they (should) want.

 By using AI and digital automation to meet the needs of your existing and prospective customers wherever they are on their buying journey, companies of today – and the future – are able to adapt quickly to capture sales and win loyal customers.